ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 The results made with random cases had shown that the hybrid search is except for small keyset sizes almost always faster compared to the standalone binary search.
 The performance increase strongly depended on the measured hardware.
 In the random cases where the hybrid search is faster, on average ~8.53% to ~20.92% of time was saved.
-The implemented hybrid search works only above a keyset size limit to exclude the small keyset sizes.
+The implemented hybrid search works only above a keyset size of `599` to exclude the small keyset sizes.

 ### <<HIGHLIGHT2>>